 Americans now have access to more sources of fluoride, such as toothpaste and mouth rinses, than they did when water fluoridation was first introduced in the United States in 1945.
-As a result, there has been an increase in fluorosis, which, in most cases, are white marking or spots on the tooth enamel.
+As a result, there has been an increase in fluorosis, which, in most cases, are white markings or spots on the tooth enamel.
 The new recommended fluoride levels will maintain the protective decay prevention benefits while reducing the occurrence of dental fluorosis.

 “While additional sources of fluoride are more widely used than they were in 1962, the need for community water fluoridation still continues,” said U.S. Deputy Surgeon General Rear Admiral Boris D. Lushniak, M.D., M.P.H.
 “Community water fluoridation continues to reduce tooth decay in children and adults beyond that provided by using only toothpaste and other fluoride-containing products.”

-Since community water fluoridation has led to a dramatic decline in both the amount and severity of tooth decay, it is considered one of 10 great public health achievements of the 20th century by the CDC (Center for Disease Control).
+Since community water fluoridation has led to a dramatic decline in both the amount and severity of tooth decay, it is considered one of the 10 great public health achievements of the 20th century by the CDC (Center for Disease Control).

 For the past 70 years, communities across the United States have found that fluoride in their public water systems significantly improved their residents’ oral health.
 While fluoride naturally occurs naturally in most water systems, levels are often too low to prevent tooth decay.
 Nearly 75 percent of Americans with public water systems receive fluoridated water.

-Importance of Fluoride During Orthodontic treatment
+Importance of fluoride during orthodontic treatment

-The use of fluoride during orthodontic treatment at Garrett and Boyd Orthodontics reduces the chances of white spots or decalcification that can occur around the brackets with fixed appliances.
+The use of fluoride during orthodontic treatment at Garrett & Boyd Orthodontics reduces the chances of white spots or decalcification that can occur around the brackets with fixed appliances.
 Children are not always the best brushers and fluoride is often prescribed during treatment as a preventative measure.